nightsel/Coding-projects/readme.md

 mana cost of exactly 2.
 Usually this means being able to play them on turn 2.
 These creatures are an important part of a draft deck.
 The amount of 2 drops compared to deck win rate is compared in 2dropcomparison.py.
-Surprisingly, decks have similar win rates between 2 and 12 2 drops.
-Only after the deck has 13 2 drops or more, it starts being a detriment but there is almost no sample size for those amounts.
-Overall it seems like there is a slight trend that having more of them is better until 8 2 drops.

 Next, I compared whether it's better to add a bad card to the draft deck or play with 18 lands (as the data website's name suggests, playing 17 lands is considered